camillescott/shmlast/README.md

 performance by using LAST for initial homology searches.
 Additionally, shmlast outputs both the raw parameters and a plot of its model for inspection.

+shmlast is designed for finding orthologs between *transcriptomes and protein databases*.
+As such, it currently does not support nucleotide-nucleotide or protein-protein alignments.
+This may be changed in a future version, but for now, it remains focused on that task.

+Also note that RBH, and by extension CRBH, is meant for comparing between *two species*.
+Neither of these methods should be used for annotating a transcriptome with a mixed protein database (like, for example, uniref90).

 ### Output

 shmlast outputs a plain CSV file with the CRBH's, which by default will be named `$QUERY.x.$DATABASE.crbl.csv`.
 This CSV